What are the Controllable Costs?

 The cost of direct materialsCost Of Direct MaterialsDirect Material Cost is the total cost incurred by the company in purchasing the raw material along with the cost of other components including packaging, freight and storage costs, taxes, etc. that are related directly to the manufacturing and production of various products of the company. is the cost that the business must bear in procuring raw materials.
 The raw materialsRaw MaterialsRaw materials inventory is the cost of products in the inventory of the company which has not been used for finished products and work in progress inventory.
 Raw material inventory is part of inventory cost which is reported under current assets on the balance sheet. are the building blocks of the business as they are the input for the finished products that come out from the production process.

 #3 – Cost of Donations

-At times each business unit is prescribed with the goal to perform corporate social responsibility related activities within the business.
+At times each business unit is prescribed to perform corporate social responsibility-related activities within the business.
 Such goals are passed onto the top management with the prescribed budgets on costs.
-Therefore, the business may donate such amounts to incorporate social activities and the proportion in which they are distributed is generally controlled.
+Therefore, the business may donate such amounts to incorporate social activities, and the proportion they are distributed is generally controlled.

 #4 – Compensation of Employees

 The management generally hires individuals as employees to meet up a job.
 Therefore, management can hire more or fewer people to get the job done.
 Hence such costs are an example of controllable costs as such costs can be controlled by either revising their salaries or removing them from the job.

 #5 – Supplies Required for Offices

 The supplies are generally procured from the vendor market to meet the daily usage for the business requirements of the offices.
 Hence such costs are generally regarded as controllable, and the management has the power to establish budgets for such supplies and reduce them at the most reasonable time.